ModeEffect/leave-at-door-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Added error handling for when no shipping methods are set.

 = 1.0.4 =
 * Added new filter `wc_leave_at_door_custom_display` for custom conditions to control whether or not the leave at door option is displayed on the checkout page.